 The functional effects of unhindered speech all involve the interests people are said to have in speaking openly, whether in private or in public, and in hearing what others openly say; and this, regardless of whether the speech occurs under a protective shield or not.
 Assuming that the benefits outweigh the costs, the effects argue that there should be free speech in one or the other version but say nothing on which version is the more appealing ideal.

-There are two sorts of functional effects, one of which is causal in character, the other constitutive.
+Functional effects come in two varieties, one causal, the other constitutive.
 Many of the standard arguments for free speech cite causal effects, as in John Stuart Mill’s (2001) argument in On Liberty that free speech is likely to have the good effect of facilitating access to the truth.
 Other causal effects that are routinely invoked are the results of speech in communicating the ideas of speakers, in establishing productive relationships among speakers and hearers, in giving hearers would-be information on how things are in the world, in enabling interlocutors or bystanders to know where they stand with speakers, and the like.

 Other standard arguments for free speech invoke functional effects that are constitutive in character.
-Constitutive effects consist in things that people bring about but not as a result of a causal, temporal process.
+Constitutive effects consist in things that people bring about but not as a result of a causal, temporally demanding process.
 They might be illustrated by the effect of resting that you bring about by lying down, or the effect of keeping a promise that you bring about by returning the book you borrowed; in each example, the effect materializes simultaneously with the grounding action, not as the output of a causal process that takes time to evolve.
 In the case of free speech, the presumptively good, constitutive effects that are often cited in the literature include those whereby speakers achieve a desirable form of self-expression, speak for themselves as autonomous subjects, or just enter conversation and exchange with others.

 It is a striking feature of all these effects, causal and constitutive, that they materialize as a result of the unhindered speech acts performed by speakers, regardless of whether those acts are protected.
 And the same is true of many of the bad effects of speech that are recognized as considerations that may argue for restrictions: for example, effects like those mentioned earlier on the maintenance of public order, on the privacy that people can enjoy, and on people’s ability to maintain their reputation and standing.
 Like their positive counterparts, these effects are of a sort that will emanate from unhindered speech, independently of whether or not that speech is protected.